Stuck Like Glue: Music video

 The music video was released on August 6, 2010 on VEVO, directed by Declan Whitebloom.
 The video portrays an alternative interpretation of the lyrics.
 The video opens with the narrator, driving up to the house of her ex-lover (played by Ryan McPartlin), whom she obviously stalks.
 Her ex-lover ends up calling the police, and she gets arrested, and appears in a mugshot room with other criminals.
 After being released, she goes to the house of the ex-lover, and kidnaps him by putting a sack over his head and driving him to a warehouse with many pictures & paintings of him there.
 She drugs him, and proceeds to feed him a cake with his face on it.
 At the end, she takes his phone and sees an incoming call from "Kim" (actress Brooke Hutton), who is shown to be an attractive young woman on picture caller ID, and the video ends as she punches him for it.
 As of January 2023, the music video has received more than 56 million views on YouTube.

-Live Performances
+Live performances

-Sugarland promoted the song multiple times, being a regular part of the setlist of their tour "The Incredible Machine Tour".
+Sugarland promoted the song multiple times, being a regular part of the setlist of their The Incredible Machine tour.
 The song was also performed live in American Idol and at the Nobel Peace Prize in Oslo, Norway.
 After their five-years hiatus, the duo keeps singing the song at the 2018 version of the C2C: Country to Country festival and the Dick Clark's New Year's Rockin' Eve.